 Posted on May 19, 2019 by Matriarch Blog

 Seemingly undirected, wild and natural, BONSAI honors the endless ritual and joy of the Zen Garden.
-Rarified notes of alligator juniper, black copal, aglaia flower and artisan distilled PNW evergreens fully express the radiance and depth we all crave in a green fragrance.
+Rarified notes of alligator juniper, black copal, aglaia flower and artisan distilled evergreens fully express the radiance and depth we all crave in a green fragrance.

 Delightfully timeless, bursting specimen conifers are the pathway to the heart of a pristine reflection garden where you partake in bonsai's companion ritual - the tea ceremony.
 Here, the fresh beginning is harmonized to an ancient, balsamic wood base, rooting into the soil of your most primitive pleasure centers with touchpoints of incense and spice.

-Posted in 100% natural perfume, alchemy, american made, aroma, aromatherapy, art, artisan, artisan fragrance, artisan perfume, artisan perfumes, beauty, beauty will save the world, bonsai, christi meshell, evergreen, evergreen extracts, Evergreens, fine fragrance, fragrance, fragrance design, fragrance house, Fragrance Review, green, high perfumery, house of matriarch, incense, indie, indie perfume, luxury, luxury fragrance, luxury perfume, made in Seattle, made in USA, magic, matriarch, meaningful luxury, natural, natural essences, natural fragrances, natural perfume, natural perfumes, nature is the ultimate luxury, new natural perfumes, new perfumes, niche, niche fragrance, orient, perfume, scent, Seattle, seattle fragrance, seattle perfume, top artisan perfumes, Top Fragrance, top perfumes, unisex, zen
+Posted in 100% natural perfume, alchemy, american made, aroma, aromatherapy, art, artisan, artisan fragrance, artisan perfume, artisan perfumes, beauty, beauty will save the world, bonsai, christi meshell, evergreen, evergreen extracts, Evergreens, fine fragrance, fragrance, fragrance design, fragrance house, Fragrance Review, green, high perfumery, house of matriarch, incense, indie, indie perfume, luxury, luxury fragrance, luxury perfume, made in Seattle, made in USA, magic, matriarch, meaningful luxury, natural, natural essences, natural fragrances, natural perfume, natural perfumes, nature is the ultimate luxury, new natural perfumes, new perfumes, niche, niche fragrance, orient, perfume, scent, Seattle, seattle fragrance, seattle perfume, top artisan perfumes, Top Fragrance, top perfumes, trending, unisex, zen, zen garden

 Posted on March 31, 2016 by Matriarch Blog